Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Proofs

 \subsection{Technical lemmas}

-These following technical lemmas are needed in the proofs.\begin{lemma} Suppose that Assumptions~\ref{ass:variance} are verified and that the sequence $(\bx_k)_{k \in \N}$ is generated by Algorithm~\ref{algo:unified} with $(\alpha_k)_{k \in \N}$ a non-decreasing positive real-valued sequence.
+These following technical lemmas are needed in the proofs.\begin{lemma} Suppose that Assumptions~\myref{ass:variance} are verified and that the sequence $(\bx_k)_{k \in \N}$ is generated by Algorithm~\myref{algo:unified} with $(\alpha_k)_{k \in \N}$ a non-decreasing positive real-valued sequence.
 Let $(M_k)_{k\in \N}$ be a non-increasing positive real-valued sequence.
 Then, for all $k \in \N$,